 9. Relative Pronouns:

-Relative pronouns are used to introduce relative clauses that provide additional information about a noun.
+Relative pronouns serve the purpose of introducing relative clauses, which offer extra information about a noun.
 Like:-Who, whom, whose, which, that

 10. Intensive Pronouns:

-Intensive pronouns emphasize a preceding noun or pronoun in a sentence.
+Intensive pronouns are utilized to emphasize a preceding noun or pronoun within a sentence.

 Pronoun Examples:-

-Example: “The person who called is my cousin.” - Indefinite Pronouns: All, another, any, anybody, anyone, anything, both, each, either, everybody, everyone, everything, few, many, neither, nobody, none, no one, nothing, several, some, somebody, someone, something
+7. Indefinite pronouns include: All, another, any, anybody, anyone, anything, both, each, either, everybody, everyone, everything, few, many, neither, nobody, none, no one, nothing, several, some, somebody, someone, something.

 Example: “They helped each other with their homework.”